cloud-native-toolkit/planning/README.md

-# IBM Garage for Cloud Developer Tools Planning Project
+# IBM Garage Cloud Native Toolkit Planning Project

 This project is focused on helping Garage teams accelerate MVPs and production engagements using Kubernetes technology across public cloud and OpenShift.
 We are focusing on three areas: